PaulKearns/Blockchain-Project/DESIGN.md

 3. Each node will have functionality to mine blocks and broadcast them to all other nodes.
 Each node will also have functionality to receive blocks from all other nodes and verify them.
 If a received block is valid, the node will accept it and add it to its local blockchain.
 If the block has a higher ID number, it will request the whole chain from the node it got the block from.
 If the block is invalid, the node refuses the incoming block.

-4. Our blockchain will apply to a currency (apecoin) that can be used in an online shop.
+4. Our blockchain will apply to a currency that can be used in an online shop.
 When a transaction occurs, the application layer will contact a node.
 The node will mine a new block to record the shop's most up-to-date record and broadcast to all other nodes.

-5. Everytime a new shopper joins they will have 1000 apecoins to spend.
+5. Everytime a new shopper joins they will have 1000 coins to spend.
 A new shopper joining will trigger a new block to be added to the chain.
 Each block will store information about every user.

 ### BlockChain Implementation
 This part describes the data structures and functions used to implement the blockchain technology.
 There are three classes: